You're a Good Man, Charlie Brown: 2016 Off-Broadway revival

 The musical was revived at the Off-Broadway York Theatre Company.
 The revival used some young actors from Broadway productions.
 The six-member “Peanuts” gang featured Joshua Colley as Charlie Brown, Gregory Diaz as Schroeder, Aidan Gemme as Snoopy, Milly Shapiro as Sally, Mavis Simpson-Ernst as Lucy, and Jeremy T. Villas as Linus.
 Graydon Peter Yosowitz played the role of Charlie Brown from June 1–7.
 The production ran from May 24 – June 26, 2016.

 2023 Off-West End revival

 The London revival opened at Upstairs at the Gatehouse on December 14, 2023.
 Produced by Chromolume, it was directed by Amanda Noar with Isaac Bernier-Doyle as assistant director and Harry Style as musical director.
 The cast comprised Jordan Broatch as Charlie Brown, Troy Yip as Schroeder, Jacob Cornish as Linus, Oliver Sidney as Snoopy, Eleanor Fransch as Lucy, and Millie Robins as Sally.
 It closed on January 14, 2024.

 2024 Chinese premiere

 After closing in London, Chromolume's production transferred to Shanghai in August, 2024 opening at the FANCL Arts Centre in co-production with iMusical, Hangzhou Grand Theatre, and Singapore ULC Education Group.
 The creative team and cast remained largely unchanged with Joǎo Almeida taking over as Charlie Brown and Poppy Austen joining as Sally.
 This marked the show's debut in China.

+2027 New York City Center Encores!

+In April 2026, it was announced that Charlie Brown would open the 2027 New York City Center Encores! season from February 3 to 14.
+The production will be directed by Sam Pinkleton (Oh, Mary!, The Rocky Horror Show) and will use the original 1967 book and orchestrations rather than the 1999 revival's.
+The cast will include Danielle Brooks as Lucy, Ayo Edebiri as Snoopy, Jin Ha as Linus, David Hyde Pierce as Charlie Brown, Rachel Dratch as Patty, and Jeff Hiller as Schroeder.